KurdishWikipedia/bijar/README.md

 # On macOS & Linux
 cp .env.sample .env
 ```

-Open the new `.env` file and edit the variables to match your local database setup, following the instructions within the file.
+Open the new `.env` file in a text editor and follow the instructions inside to add your local configuration.

 **5. Generate Word Statistics**